robertpi/strangelights_new_fornax/posts/achrive/2020/06/05/dotnet-today-tomorrow-and-how-we-go-here.md

 .NET Tomorrow
 =============

-The .NET teams have announced that in the next version of .NET there will be only two version implementations of the CLR. .NET core will renamed and .NET and the two code bases will be merged to ensure as much as possible from the .NET Framework is present in the new .NET.
+The .NET teams have announced that in the next version of .NET there will be only two version implementations of the CLR. .NET core will be renamed and .NET and the two code bases will be merged to ensure as much as possible from the .NET Framework is present in the new .NET.
 This will mean from the release of .NET 5, the main choice of CLR implementations will be:

 Name            |   Open Source     |    OS Support
 ----------------|-------------------|-----------------------